ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Intellectual Property Rights (IPR) disclosures for registrations in the vendor and personal trees are encouraged but not required.

-Copyright on the registration template needs to allow the IANA to copy it into the IANA registry.
+Copyright on the registration template MUST allow the IANA to copy it into the IANA registry.

 ## Canonicalization and Interoperability